The video at top of the CBS article is a three-minute feel-good piece about the joys of keeping chickens, even in more populated areas.

 Two years ago I moved to Florida from Massachusetts.
 When people found out I was moving, they would often immediately remark, “Get ready for the brutal heat and humidity!”

 It was their first instinct to bring up any possible negative about moving to a much more pleasant climate.

 About a year later, I posted pictures of vegetables we had grown, and chickens we keep.
-I also mentioned the name we call our mini-farm: Prickly Pear Plantation.
+I also mentioned the name we call the mini-farm: Prickly Pear Plantation.

-Was the first comment from my progressive liberal friend all about how great it is that we aren’t using any pesticides?
-Was it about how happy our free-range chickens look, or about how great it is that we aren’t supporting Monsanto?
+Was the first comment from my progressive liberal acquaintance all about how great it is that we aren’t using any pesticides?
+Was it about how happy our (actually) free-range chickens look, or about how great it is that we aren’t supporting Monsanto?
 Did he remark on the fact that basically everything we build has some materials recycled from old projects and equipment on the property?
 Or that we are being great stewards of the environment by keeping bees?

 No. He said we shouldn’t call our mini-farm a plantation because it is apparently politically incorrect.